Midnight Diner (Japanese TV series)

-Setting

-The setting is a nameless 12-seat diner in Shinjuku, Tokyo, open from midnight to 7 am.

 Storyline

+Every episode starts with moving camera shot under a bridge to reveal Shinjuku, accompanied by a narration:

 When people finish their day and hurry home, my day starts.
 My diner is open from midnight to seven in the morning.
-They call it "Midnight Diner". [cut to menu listing "pork miso soup combo, beer, sake, shochu"] That's all I have on my menu.
+They call it "Midnight Diner". [cut to menu listing tonjiru, sake, beer and shōchū] That's all I have on my menu.
 But I make whatever customers request as long as I have the ingredients for it.
 That's my policy.
 Do I even have customers?
 More than you would expect.

-"The Master", the leading character of the show, is the owner, chef, and bartender.
-While he has a very limited menu (consisting only of tonjiru, sake, beer and shōchū), he always offers to produce any dish that a customer may want, as long as he has the ingredients on hand.
+The setting is a non-descript 12-seat diner in one of the many alleys of Shinjuku, open from midnight to 7 am.
+The "Master," the central character of the show, is the owner, chef, and bartender.
 Master refuses to cook any dishes that are beyond his skills or overly complicated.
 Sometimes, customers contribute the ingredients, particularly if they are out of the ordinary or a very specific craving.
 Master enforces a strict three-bottles-per-person alcohol policy, except on New Year's Eve when alcohol is free-flow.
-The diner is frequented by a range of customers, from salarymen to yakuza and prostitutes, all of whom generally get along well; only occasionally is there conflict between the characters while inside the diner.
-But, most of these conflicts are resolved in a short time and we can see it in the episode.
+The diner is frequented by a range of customers, from salarymen to yakuza and prostitutes, all of whom generally get along well; only occasionally is there conflict between the characters while inside the diner, most of which are resolved shortly within the episode.